Mass-conserving weak solutions to the continuous nonlinear fragmentation equation in the presence of mass transfer: Introduction

 subject to the condition

 For the nonlinear fragmentation equation with mass transfer \eqref{main:eq}, which was initially introduced in \cite{safronov1972, list1976}, analytical progress has been limited.
 In particular, only one analytical solution has been identified in the literature for a constant collision kernel and a specific form of the breakage kernel \cite{FTL1988}.
-The first rigorous mathematical investigation of the nonlinear fragmentation equation with mass transfer was carried out in \cite[Theorem 2.5]{GL12021}, where the existence and uniqueness of global mass-conserving solutions were established for collision kernels satisfying
+The first rigorous mathematical investigation of the {continuous} nonlinear fragmentation equation with mass transfer was carried out in \cite[Theorem 2.5]{GL12021}, where the existence and uniqueness of global mass-conserving solutions were established for collision kernels satisfying

 with integrable breakage kernels.
-Recetly, the nonlinear fragmentation equation with mass transfer has been solved efficiently using a high-order discontinuous Galerkin scheme, as discussed in \cite{lombart2024}.
-This article aims to extend the result obtained in \cite[Theorem 2.5]{GL12021} by addressing the existence and uniqueness of mass-conserving weak solutions for the equations \eqref{main:eq}–\eqref{in:eq} with mass transfer, focusing on a broader class of collision kernels and integrable breakage kernels.
-In particular, we demonstrate that global weak solutions exist for collision kernels with at least linear growth, while only local weak solutions are found when the collision kernels exhibit sublinear growth.
-Following the methodology in \cite{GL22021}, we apply the weak $L^1$-compactness technique introduced by Stewart in \cite{stewart1989} for coagulation-fragmentation equations.
-For detailed discussions and additional references, see \cite{bll2019}.
+Furthermore, a high-order discontinuous Galerkin technique has been used to efficiently solve the nonlinear fragmentation equation with mass transfer in \cite{lombart2024}. {A rigorous mathematical study on the discrete version of the nonlinear fragmentation equation in the presence of mass transfer is recently done in \cite{ali2024} where the existence and uniqueness of weak solutions are established.
+Moreover, in \cite{ali2024}, the existence of stationary solutions is shown by a dynamical approach.
+In the present work, we mainly focus on showing the existence and uniqueness of weak solutions to the continuous nonlinear fragmentation equations with mass transfer which is motivated from \cite{ali2024, GL12021, GL22021}.
+This extends the results obtained in \cite[Theorem 2.5]{GL12021} by focusing on a broader class of collision kernels and integrable daughter distribution functions.} In particular, we demonstrate that global weak solutions exist for collision kernels with at least linear growth, while only local weak solutions are found when the collision kernels exhibit sublinear growth.
+Following the methodology in \cite{GL22021}, we apply the weak $L^1$-compactness technique introduced by Stewart in \cite{stewart1989} for coagulation-fragmentation equations; for detailed discussions and additional references on this technique, see~\cite{bll2019}.
 The proof of uniqueness follows the same approach as the uniqueness results provided in \cite[Proposition 1.6]{GL22021} for \eqref{main:eq} without mass transfer.

 Specifically, we focus our analysis on the collision kernel define by